Korean shamanism: Clients of the mudang

 A client will often arrive, greet the rr, and then engage in an introductory conversation.
 Through this, the rr will hope to ascertain more about the client and their problems.
-The rr then uses divination and trance visions to determine the source of their client's trouble; in rr, neglecting ancestors and gods is seen as the primary cause of affliction.
+The rr then uses divination and trance visions to determine the source of their client's trouble; in Musok, neglecting ancestors and gods is seen as the primary cause of affliction.
 The rr may then try to convince their client of the need for a particular ritual to treat their problem.

 If a ritual fails to produce the desired result, the client may speculate that it was because of a bad performer, errors in the ritual, the presence of a ritually polluted attendee, or a lack of sincerity on their part.
 If the client feels the rr has not successfully solved their problem, they may turn to another rr.
 They may be disappointed or angry given their substantial financial investment; in some rare cases clients have sued rr.
 The payment of money is often a source of mistrust between clients and rr.
 Concerns about money are heightened by the lack of an "institutional buffer" between the client and ritual practitioner, such as a temple or church.